The UK’s food and beverage industry is the country’s single largest manufacturing sector

 As Del Tiwana, Industry Sector Manager at RS Components, points out, food and beverage companies are also facing scrutiny from their customers.
 “The biggest challenge for the industry is around the audits carried out by the British Retail Consortium (BRC), who focus on food safety.” he says.
 “We help our customers understand the process, and make sure they put measures in place so there are no surprises when there is a BRC audit.”

 In order to achieve high workplace safety, Tiwana explains that there are two key areas of risk that companies in the food and beverage sector need to focus on.
 “First, there’s the production area and the various machinery that is used there,” Tiwana says.
-“In addition, there is the individual safety of each employee – what they wear, what products they have to protect themselves while working around the company premises.”
+“In addition, there is the individual safety of each employee – what they wear, what products they have to protect themselves while working around the company premises.
+This has been challenged further with the impact of Covid-19 and how this manifests for how organisations operate their sites safely for employees with social distancing measures.”

 "The RS sector team provide customers with a consultative service around the best workplace safety solutions"Del Tiwana, Industry Sector Manager, RS Components